spikehidden/gringotts/docs/usage.md

 * Nation vaults first line: `[nation vault]`

 If it was created correctly, the sign will display your town's or nation's tag on the third line.

-### WorldGuard vaults ###

-First line: `[region vault]`
-Third line: region's id

-Writing the region id manually is required because a player may be part of several regions.
-If the vault has been created correctly, you will receive a message that the vault has been created.

 ### Creating vaults for other players/accounts ###